 Rejuvenate your tired soul: Visit the hill stations in Kerala

-When we are really talking about an exclusive Kerala tour package, we can never forget the hills in Kerala.
+When we are really talking about an exclusive and affordable Kerala tour package, we can never forget the hills in Kerala.
 The Kerala hills are a soothing balm to your tired eyes.

-Peermedu, Mattupetty, Malampuzha, Gavi, Athirapally and Malayattur are just a few to name in this category.
+Peermedu, Mattupetty, Malampuzha, Gavi, Athirapally, and Malayattur are just a few names in this category.
 These beautiful locales have also drawn a huge response from film-makers in India, for ideal cinematic spots.

 Munnar is one of the most famous among these.
 It is like a green carpet on the surface of this earth, and it boasts of a place called the Top Station, where the Nilkurinji, a special flower blooms after every 12 years.